Will Rogers Birthplace (Dog Iron Ranch)

 Toll Free: 800-324-9455

 The Dog Iron Ranch in Oologah is the site of the log-walled, two-story home where famed Cherokee humorist and film star Will Rogers was born in 1879.
 The ranch includes a 400-acre living history ranch with era-correct barns and Texas longhorn cattle overlooking Oologah Lake.
 Guests can roam the home and 400 acre grounds, pet farm animals and view vintage Rogers movies and newsreels in the air-conditioned barn.
 A bronze statue of Rogers can also be viewed on the property.
-Donations are appreciated.
 Tours can be customized for groups with advance notice.

 Facility Amenities: ADA Compliant, Handicapped Parking, Meeting Space Available